Ximenez Fatio House Wedding Photo Guide

 Aviles Street

-America's oldest street is just outside the door.
+Aviles Street—the oldest archaeologically documented street in the United States—is just outside the door.
 The narrow lane with historic buildings creates romantic, European-feeling portraits.

 The Historic Interior